Let's hear impressions from riders about their favorite gear that they've used extensively this winter.

 Touring: ★★★★★

-The Shift Pro 130 is lightweight, so it doesn't tire you out even over long distances.
-The buckles are also designed to be lightweight for walk mode, and special buckles are provided for walk mode, making it easy to walk.
+The Shift Pro 130 is lightweight, making it less tiring to wear over long distances.
+The buckles and other parts are also designed to be lightweight for walk mode, or have buckles specifically for walk mode, making it comfortable to walk in.

 : All seasons.
-In the backcountry, I use it with the Shift Pro 130 depending on the purpose.
-From powder to freeride, parks, and even competitions.
+In the backcountry, I use it interchangeably with the Shift Pro 130 depending on the purpose.
+From powder to freeride, park, and competitions.

 ●Review: